1

 The $1B target is overkill-by-design.
 The actual cost to get governments to sign a piece of paper?
 Historically, ~$90-140 million.

 The Ottawa Treaty (banning landmines) cost $15M in diplomatic paperwork.
 The Nuclear Ban Treaty: $10M.
-Countries love signing papers - it makes them look good without doing anything.
+Countries love signing papers.
+It makes them look good without doing anything.

 See Treaty Feasibility & Cost Analysis for the full breakdown of why getting signatures is cheap and implementation is where the real money goes.